bananazon/waybar/README.md

 # waybar
 I use [Xbar](https://xbarapp.com) and [SwiftBar](https://swiftbar.app) on my Macs and I really enjoy their functionality.
 I was looking for something similar in the Linux world and stumbled across [Polybar](https://polybar.github.io).
 I used it for some time but I found some limitations I didn't care for.
 I then discovered Waybar and tried it in a VM, since the distro I was using didn't support Wayland.
 Well, I've since switched to a distro that supports Wayland and here we are.
 I hope you enjoy my work.

+## Some Fun Features
+* Some modules take a little time to fetch their data.
+When Waybar loads up for the first time, there's no data available so the module will display some sort of `Working...` text, which will be in a lighter color.
+Its icon will be a timer.
+On subsequent refreshes, the icon changes to a timer, and the text lightens until the data has been updated.
+However, you don't see the generic `Working...` text, you see the last results.
+Try it and see.
+* Some modules, e.g., `memory-usage` have multiple output formats.
+You can click on its text to cycle between them.
+I ran into an issue where when I added showing read/write statistics in the `filesystem-usage` tooltip.
+See, to gather statistics, you read `/proc/diskstats`, pause for a second, and read it again.
+Then you do math, etc, etc..
+Well, if you try to toggle the output format like you do `memory-usage`, the module logic is re-run and the output format wouldn't update until after the statistics are gathered.
+I found a way to accommodate all of the features I wanted by
+    1. Using Python `threading.Condition()` to allow me to deal with `needs_redraw` and `needs_fetch` conditions.
+    2. Trapping `SIGHUP` to refresh the data
+    3. Trapping `SIGUSR1` to change the output format and refresh the data

 ## Prerequisites
 The following Python modules are required
 1. [`click`](https://pypi.org/project/click)